tgmcnamara/18762-2022-Projects/README.md

 ```

 ### Step 4: Create a working directory for yourself and copy the distribution files into it
-For example, For Project 1, if you wanted to copy all the files we have provided into your working directory, you would execute:
+For example, For Project 1, if you were working on a Mac, and wanted to copy all the files we have provided into your working directory, you would execute:
 ```
 cd <path to 18762-2022-Projects>
 mkdir YOUR-ANDREWID